puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

        foo_module::bar_exported_resource <<| |>>
     }

+[collector_syntax]: /puppet/3/reference/lang_collectors.html#syntax

-This confusing error is a result of improper (or rather lack of any) capitalization while collecting the exported resource.
-The manifest for the node b should actually be:
+This confusing error is a result of improper (or rather lack of any) capitalization while collecting the exported resource --- [resource collectors use the capitalized form of the resource type.][collector_syntax] The manifest for the node b should actually be:

     node b {
         #where we collect things